When Should You Look a Gift Horse in the Mouth?

-If you have never been around horses, you might not know that this implies that you shouldn’t be judgmental about things that are given to you.
+If you have never been around horses, you might not know that this implies that you shouldn’t be judgmental about things given to you.

-Yet I couldn’t help but be judgmental when I saw that an organization was “gifting” free root cause analysis training over the internet.
+Yet I couldn’t help but be judgmental when I saw an organization “giving” free root cause analysis training over the internet.

 Why would I be judgmental about this?

 Because the risk you take if you do a BAD job when you perform a root cause analysis.